AlieksieievYurii/vacuum-cleaner/README.md

 * 3D printing - the entire model is printed by 3D printer with PLA plastic.
 [Fusion 360](https://www.autodesk.com/products/fusion-360/overview) is used for parametric modeling and [Cura](https://ultimaker.com/software/ultimaker-cura) for slicing.

 ## Overview
-* The robot is a rounded shape with the following sizes:
+* The robot is a rounded shape with the following sizes: 385x99 mm
 * Weight: 3 KG
 * Brushes: 2 side brushed and one main.
 * Working time: approximately 30 minutes